While the bat is more associated with haunted houses and vampires, they are one of the most beneficial animals on the planet.

 So, why not attract them by installing a bat house and paint it right for them so that they can stay there safely and benefit you for a long.

 Remember, stains tend to be easier to apply, but they may not last like paint.
-So, you will need to choose which one based on your preference.
+So, you will need to choose the one based on your preference.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.